-WMO concerns are specifically related to the consideration of the frequency band 1670-1675 MHz and its potential impact on the MetSat service operating in the adjacent band of 1 675-1 710 MHz.
+WMO concerns are specifically related to the consideration of the frequency band 1 670-1 675 MHz and its potential impact on:

+- the MetSat service operating in the adjacent band of 1 675-1 710 MHz - the meteorological aids (MetAids) service operating in the frequency band 1 668.4-1 700 MHz

-With respect to MetSat usage, the 1 675-1 710 MHz frequency band is globally used by GSO and NGSO MetSat systems for the downlink of the measured data as well as the global dissemination of the data directly to users.
+With respect to adjacent band MetSat usage, the 1 675-1 710 MHz frequency band is globally used by GSO and NGSO MetSat systems for the downlink of the measured data as well as the global dissemination of the data directly to users.
 For a number of different applications, the use of the MetSat 1 675-1 710 MHz is an indispensable component in existing and currently developed GSO and NGSO MetSat satellite systems/networks as well as in future constellations of small MetSat satellites.
 Therefore, it is important to preserve the long-term availability and protection of the band 1 675-1 710 MHz for MetSat use.